ZewenShen/hdp/PROGRESS.md

 ### Advantage of DGM
 Able to get Greek on the whole domain.
 Able to know the loss when computing solutions.

+# 9.26

+## Progress

+Made some helper functions for deep learning experiments.
+Attempts: 1. add another penalty term that requires the first derivative to be always non-positive or non-negative; 2. consider boundary conditions in the loss function.
+Learned heat equation's properties.
+Proved the error bound for the deep Galerkin method given the loss on the whole domain.